- Provisioning UMROOT Active Directory Accounts

 - Day 30—UMROOT account disabled, person removed from groups.
 Thirty days after the Day Zero message is sent, the UMROOT Active Directory account is disabled.
 The person will no longer be able to log in with their UMROOT Active Directory password.
 The account will be re-enabled if the person gets a new affiliation with the university (faculty, staff, student, or sponsorship).
 Also on Day 30, the person will be removed from all groups in the UMROOT Active Directory.

 - Day 60—ITS Exchange account removed.
-If the person had an Ann Arbor campus ITS Exchange/Outlook mailbox (e-mail, calendaring, Unified Messaging voice mail), that mailbox will be kept for 30 days after the account is disabled to allow for restoration if needed.
+If the person had an Ann Arbor campus ITS Exchange mailbox (email, calendaring, Unified Messaging voice mail), that mailbox will be kept for 30 days after the account is disabled to allow for restoration if needed.
 After that, the mailbox will be removed, and it will no longer be possible to restore it.
-(Note that the U-M Health System uses an Exchange/Outloook email service that is different from the ITS Exchange Service.
-U-M Michigan Medicine Exchange/Outlook mail is not affected by UMROOT Active Directory de-provisioning.)
+(Note that Michigan Medicine uses an Exchange/Outloook email service that is different from the ITS Exchange Service.
+Michigan Medicine Exchange is not affected by UMROOT Active Directory de-provisioning.)

 - UMROOT account deleted.
 When the person's entry is deleted from the MCommunity Directory, their Active Directory UMROOT account will be deleted.
 Terminated faculty, staff, and students who do not complete their first term remain in the directory for a little over a year.
 See Leaving U-M for details about when people lose their directory entry.